radhadman/flask_app/README.md

 - "top of page" function added to page for convenience
 - current date & time can be checked on posts page and home page

+- attempt made to add a "Like" and "Dislike" button but could not get it fully functioning (kept, but not working)
+- attempt was also made to add a deletePost function but also had troubles with this (removed)